I made an app in MCP Apps that allows you to verify JavaScript execution in chat!

 }

-Then just ask Claude something about JavaScript like "How do I use spread syntax?", and the playground tool will be called, displaying the widget.
+Then, ask Claude something like "Teach me how to use spread syntax" or any JavaScript question, and the playground tool will be called, displaying the widget.

-With MCP Apps, you can embed interactive UIs within AI conversations.
-While I created a JavaScript Playground this time, the same mechanism can be used to create various widgets such as graph drawing tools, form builders, data visualizers, and more.
+Using MCP Apps, we can embed interactive UIs within AI conversations.
+While I created a JavaScript playground this time, the same mechanism can be used to implement various widgets like graph drawing tools, form builders, data visualizers, and more.

-The app introduced here eliminates the need for "ask AI for code, copy-paste, and execute" iterations, creating a learning experience that takes place entirely within the chat.
+The app introduced here eliminates the need to "ask AI for code, copy-paste it, and run it elsewhere," creating a learning experience that takes place entirely within the chat.

 References